 Amongst the oldest cafés still in existence in Reykjavik, Mokka Kaffi has been around since 1958.
 It was originally founded by husband and wife team Guðný Guðjónsdóttir and Guðmundur Baldvinsson.
 They were the first establishment in Iceland to own an espresso machine and the first to serve Italian style coffee.
 Though much has changed in Iceland since the 1950s, this café still has a similar interior decoration as when it was first built.

 Mokka Kaffi also offers exhibition space for both local and international artists to showcase their creations.
 The exhibition changes every month and each artwork is purchasable.
 So no matter what month of the year you decide to visit Mokka Kaffi, it will always be a new experience.
-Unsurprisingly, Mokka Kaffi has a very loyal customer base who enjoy Icelandic waffles and a delicious coffee.
+Unsurprisingly, Mokka Kaffi has a very loyal customer base who enjoy Icelandic waffles and delicious coffee.